chagmgang/selfsup_openrep/evaluation/SEG/README.md

-## Downstream task in DOTA 2.0 Dataset by mmdetection
+## Downstream task in Inria Dataset by mmsegmentation
 ---

 ### Introduction